-I am a Seminar Tutor at PAIS for PO107 - Intoduction to Politics and at the School of History, Politics and International Relations, University of Leicester for the module PL2228 - Latin American Politics.
+I am also a Seminar Tutor in PAIS for PO107 - Intoduction to Politics and at the School of History, Politics and International Relations, University of Leicester for the module PL2228 - Latin American Politics.

 Prior to starting my PhD, I completed an MA in International Political Economy at the University of Warwick, after working as Academic Coordinator and Assistant to the Academic Directory at the Argentine Council for International Relations (CARI) in Buenos Aires, Argentina.
 I am also currently a member of the Editorial Board of Alternautas: (Re)Searching Development, a blog dedicated to issues of development in Latin America, where we publish peer-reviewed articles as well as translations of texts by Latin American scholars in order to introduce these authors into the English-speaking academic world.

 My research develops an interdisciplinary approach that links together issues of natural resource governance, development, and transformations in the global political economy to explore the ways in which countries of South America govern commodity booms.
 My thesis examines how global dynamics of price peaks in commodities markets affect the ways in which food-producing states manage the wealth produced during commodity booms and how this wealth is subsequently distributed among different sectors of society.